2002 United States elections

 Elections were held in the United States on November 5, 2002, in the middle of Republican President George W. Bush's first term.
 Republicans won unified control of Congress, picking up seats in both chambers of Congress, making Bush the first president since Franklin D. Roosevelt in 1934 to gain seats in both houses of Congress.
 In the gubernatorial elections, Democrats won a net gain of one seat.
 The elections were held just a little under fourteen months after the September 11 attacks.
-Thus, the elections were heavily overshadowed by the War on Terror.
+Thus, the elections were heavily overshadowed by the war on terror.

 Republicans won a net gain of two seats in the Senate and so gained control of a chamber that they had lost in 2001 after Senator Jim Jeffords left the Republican Party.
-Republicans picked up eight seats in the House of Representatives, making this one of three mid-term elections in which the party of the incumbent president did not lose seats in either the House or the Senate (the other two being 1934 and 1998).
-It was the sixth midterm election in which the President's party increased its number of seats in the House, after 1814, 1822, 1902, 1934, and 1998.
-Along with the Senate elections of 1914, 1934, 1962, 1970, 2018, and 2022, this was the seventh of eight times that the President's party gained seats in a midterm election since the passage of the 17th Amendment.

-This is the only election in history where the president's party gained a chamber of Congress in a midterm election, the most recent midterm in which the president's party did not lose control of at least one house of Congress, and the most recent midterm election in which a political party maintained a trifecta on the government.
+Republicans also picked up eight seats in the House of Representatives, thereby making this election cycle one of three midterm elections in which the incumbent president's party did not experience a net loss of seats in either chamber of Congress, the other two being 1934 and 1998.
+This is also the only election cycle in history where the incumbent president's party gained a chamber of Congress in a midterm election.
+Additionally, it was the most recent midterm in which the incumbent president's party did not lose control of at least one chamber and maintained a trifecta on the federal government.